 Putting fall prevention measures in place is always a good idea, but it’s not always foolproof.
 Here’s why:

-No two patients are the same.
-It’s difficult to predict a patient’s behavior, which throws a wrench in some prevention plans.
+No two residents are the same.
+It’s difficult to predict a resident’s behavior, which throws a wrench in some prevention plans.
 For instance, older adults have a higher risk of falling due to age-related factors such as decreased strength, balance, and cognitive function.

 Inadequate staffing and resources